To many, eating one meal a day is as simple as it sounds.

 Probably not.
 One meal a day requires consistency and discipline; a great deal of it.
 So you have to make your mind up, and you have to be willing to follow it.
 Further, this diet is more so for those who are in maintenance, or in a calorie deficit to lose weight.

-Trial and error is critical in any and every diet you plan on trying out; this is going to be the case with the one meal a day diet as well.
-You simply can’t jump into it without planning and without dedicating to following through with it.
+Trial and error are critical in any and every diet you plan on trying out; this is going to be the case with the one meal a day diet as well.
+Some can jump into it, but long-term success comes with proper planning and discipline.
 It is entirely possible to attain your goals within the time frame you have set, and it is possible to do so on the one meal a day diet.

-If you are considering this as a means for weight loss, these are a few of the many factors you should weigh, prior to simply jumping into this once a day eating pattern.
-As with any other diet, your success is going to depend on you and how dedicated you are.
-If you are ready to start seeing the weight come off, want to feel better, feel more energized, and rid your life of those unhealthy cravings, you will find a relief in in this diet plan.
+As with any way of eating or dieting that you do, your success will also depend on your dedication.
+If you are ready to start seeing the weight come off, want to feel better, feel more energized, and rid your life of those unhealthy cravings, you will find a relief in this diet plan.